danielmunro/moosehead/README.md

 ### 2025-03-15

-* Fixed the Dockerfile so now a new container can be created and connected to.
-* Copied external dependencies into `deps/` for future-proofing.
 * Merged `ubuntu-15.04` into the main branch, fixed a handful of conflicts.
 This likely caused a regression or two somewhere, but starting with a clean, single, long-lived branch is worth it in the long run.
+* Fixed the Dockerfile so now a new container can be created and connected to.
+* Copied external dependencies into `deps/` for future-proofing, in case those dependencies disappear from the internet.
 * Added a CI pipeline to build and push a docker image.
 Pushing to `ghcr.io/danielmunro/moosehead`.
 Versions are the sha of the commit to the main branch that triggered the build.
 * An instance is up and running at `ruinsofmidgaard.com:4000`.